-- (A) Every person owning, possessing, keeping, harboring or having custody of any dog or cat over four (4) months old shall obtain a license for each dog or cat and appropriate license fees shall be paid annually.
+A. Every person owning, possessing, keeping, harboring or having custody of any dog or cat over four (4) months old shall obtain a license for each dog or cat and appropriate license fees shall be paid annually.
 Fees and charges shall be established from time to time by resolution of the City Council.
-Licenses shall be obtained within thirty (30) days after the day upon which the dog or cat is four (4) months old, or within thirty (30) days after acquisition of the dog or cat, or within thirty (30) days of moving into the City. - (B) Failure to register and pay the required fee within the term prescribed shall cause such fee to become delinquent and penalties shall be added to the regular fee and collected by the City at the time of such delinquent registration. - (C) Upon presentation of a certificate from a licensed veterinarian that the dog or cat has been spayed or neutered or that the dog or cat cannot be spayed or neutered for medical reasons, the registration fee shall be equivalent to at least one half that of the required fee. - (D) The license fee may be prepaid for a one-year or a three-year period; provided that the applicant presents a valid rabies vaccination certificate extending beyond the remaining period of validity of the license for which the applicant desires.
+Licenses shall be obtained within thirty (30) days after the day upon which the dog or cat is four (4) months old, or within thirty (30) days after acquisition of the dog or cat, or within thirty (30) days of moving into the City.

+- B. Failure to register and pay the required fee within the term prescribed shall cause such fee to become delinquent and penalties shall be added to the regular fee and collected by the City at the time of such delinquent registration. - C. Upon presentation of a certificate from a licensed veterinarian that the dog or cat has been spayed or neutered or that the dog or cat cannot be spayed or neutered for medical reasons, the registration fee shall be equivalent to at least one-half (0.5) that of the required fee. - D. The license fee may be prepaid for a one (1) year or a three (3) year period; provided, that the applicant presents a valid rabies vaccination certificate extending beyond the remaining period of validity of the license for which the applicant desires. - 1.
+Fifty (50%) percent of revenue from unaltered license fees and fifty (50%) percent of all fines associated with enforcing the licenses of unaltered animals shall be reserved for the following purposes: - a. a program to spay or neuter dogs and cats; - b. a public education program to reduce and prevent the overpopulation of dogs and cats and the related costs to the City; - c. a program to ensure that dogs and cats transferred by the City to any other public animal control agency or shelter, society for the prevention of cruelty to animals shelter, humane society shelter, or rescue group are spayed or neutered.

-(E) Exemptions:
+E. Exemptions:

-- (1) Government.
-Dogs owned and used by the City, municipal corporations, or other public agencies shall be licensed without fee. - (2) Senior citizens.
-One cat or dog kept in a household where the owner of the cat or dog is over the age of sixty-five (65) shall be licensed without fee.
+- 1. Government.
+Dogs owned and used by the City, municipal corporations, or other public agencies shall be licensed without fee. - 2.
+Senior Citizens.
+Two (2) altered cats or dogs kept in a household where the owner of the cat or dog is over the age of sixty-five (65) shall be licensed without fee. - 3.
+Feral and community cats shall be exempt from licensing requirements - 4.
+Service animals shall be licensed without fee